Faltenreich/SkeletonLayout/README.md

         // or create a new SkeletonLayout from a given View skeleton = SkeletonLayoutUtils.createSkeleton(view);

-        // or apply a new SkeletonLayout to a RecyclerView skeleton = SkeletonLayoutUtils.applySkeleton(recyclerView, R.layout.list_item);
+        // or apply a new SkeletonLayout to a RecyclerView (showing 5 items) skeleton = SkeletonLayoutUtils.applySkeleton(recyclerView, R.layout.list_item, 5);

         skeleton.showSkeleton();
     }